Oumllack/Oumllack/README.md

 Information Systems Engineer | Technology Integration Specialist | IT Project Manager | Process Reengineering.

+Information Systems Engineer specialized in Technological Integration, i am responsible for the implementation of IT projects.
+Supervises the planning, coordination and deployment of ERP solutions and information systems, ensuring control over quality, deadlines and costs.

 ### 🛠 &nbsp;Languages and Tools :

 <p>